Here’s some background information about sarin, a man-made nerve agent developed for chemical warfare.

 April-May 1967 - The US military secretly tests sarin in the Upper Waiakea Forest Reserve on the island of Hawaii.
 The testers detonate sarin-filled 155mm artillery shells to study how the nerve agent disperses in a tropical jungle.
 The Pentagon confirms the “Red Oak” program in November 2002.

-March 1988 - On "Bloody Friday," the Iraqi air force attacks the northern Iraq town of Halabja with poison gases that were thought to include sarin, VX and other deadly compounds.
-Reports indicate that 5,000 people die in the attack.
+March 16, 1988 - The Iraqi air force attacks the northern Iraq town of Halabja with poison gases that were thought to include sarin, VX and other deadly compounds.
+Reports indicate that 5,000 people died in the attack.
 Countless others suffer eyesight loss, respiratory ailments and cancers.

 March 20, 1995 - The Aum Supreme Truth cult, now known as Aleph, places plastic bags of sarin on trains that converge in the Tokyo government district during rush hour.
 Thirteen people die and more than 5,000 become ill.